swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

 ❯ swift package init --name MyLibrary --type library
 ~~~

-This will generate a new directory called hello-swift with the following files:
+This will generate a new directory called _MyLibrary_ with the following files:

 ~~~no-highlight
 .